Sleippnir/Sleippnir/gcp-invoice-pipeline/README.md

 -   **Business Problem**: Manual invoice processing was slow, expensive, and error-prone, leading to delayed payments and a lack of real-time financial data.
 -   **My Solution**: An automated, "Document AI First" serverless pipeline on GCP that ingests, interprets, validates, and routes invoice data with minimal human intervention.
--   **Core Impact**: The system was projected to reduce monthly processing effort by **~95%** (from 333 hours to 17 hours) and establish a 90% straight-through processing rate, freeing up significant resources and enabling strategic financial benefits[cite: 265, 267].
+-   **Core Impact**: The system was projected to reduce monthly processing effort by **~95%** (from 333 hours to 17 hours) and establish a 90% straight-through processing rate, freeing up significant resources and enabling strategic financial benefits.

 ---